CloudCommandos/exercises/infra-in-containers/john.md

 ln -sf /usr/local/bin/docker-compose /usr/bin/docker-compose
 ```

+## Docker User Guide

-## Spin off an Email Server with Containers
+# Spin off an Email Server with Containers
+## Using Docker Hub Images and Docker Compose
-For testing purposes, a readily deployable email server suite is used.
+A readily deployable email server suite is used.
 The relevant docker images from public repository are:
 1. tvial/docker-mailserver
 1. hardware/rainloop